 Our favourite thing to do is make animals out of them.
 Here are just a few of our favourite creature creations from the good old toilet roll!

 These may not get mistaken for a Tiffany & Co piece and there definitely are no diamonds, but we can promise you your little ones will love making these and will be showing them off for the rest of the day.
-Every house has pasta and it is a great cheap way to make some gorgeous colourful jewellery.

 You will need uncooked pasta for this, any pasta that has a hole in the middle can be used.
 Then simply let your little one paint each pasta in what every colour or design they want to bring their masterpiece to life.
 You will need to measure a piece of string or yarn and cut it to the right size if it’s a necklace, anklet or bracelet so it fits your little one.
 Then start threading on the dried pasta tubes on to the string, tie a knot and you’re done!